Maija Isola

 Isola exhibited across Europe, including at the Brussels World Fair and the Milan Triennale, and in the USA.
 Retrospectives of her work have been held at the Design Museum in Helsinki, the Victoria and Albert Museum, London, the Design Museum, Copenhagen, the Slovene Ethnographic Museum, Ljubljana, and the Minneapolis Institute of Arts.
 Products featuring her prints are still being sold at Marimekko.

-She lived and worked in Finland for most of her life in, but spent some years in France, Algeria and the United States.
+She lived and worked in Finland for most of her life, but spent some years in France, Algeria and the United States.
 She was married three times.
 Her daughter, Kristina Isola, also became a Marimekko designer, collaborating with her mother for some time.
 Her granddaughter, Emma, also designs for the company.

 Biography

 Early life

 Isola was born to Mauno and Toini Isola, the youngest of their three daughters.
 Mauno was a farmer who wrote song lyrics, including a popular Finnish Christmas carol.
 The girls lived on the family farm and helped out with agricultural work in the summer.
 They made paper dolls with elegant dresses for their homemade paper dollhouse, which had elaborately decorated interiors.

 Isola studied painting at the Helsinki Central School of Industrial Arts.
 In 1945, as the Second World War came to an end, her life changed radically: her father died, and she became pregnant.
 On 22 July 1945 she married the commercial artist Georg Leander; their daughter Kristina was born in January 1946.

 In 1948, she went to Oslo, visiting the Van Gogh exhibition and seeing the Edvard Munch paintings there.
 She was inspired by a display of classical era pots at the Oslo Museum of Craft and Design to create her Amfora ("Amphora") print.
 The marriage with Leander did not last long, and by 1949 she was travelling Europe with the painter Jaakko ("Jaska") Somersalo, who became her second husband.
 He taught her woodcut printing and inspired her to paint.
 They divorced in 1955.